 Furthermore, the success criteria should attempt to address the whole life-cycle of the proposition, including the following phases:

 - Design & Trial

 - Maintain & Improve

 - Ramp-down & Decommission

-The success criteria should be specific and measurable, and should represent the wants & needs that were identified in the Explore phase.
-For example, the proportion of passengers using wheelchairs relates to the need for people with wheelchairs to board the bus independently.
-This would be an example of a user-experience related criteria that could be measured throughout the life-cycle of a more accessible bus service.
+The success criteria should, where possible, be specific and measurable, and should represent the key wants & needs that were identified in the Explore phase as well as other important variables critical to the success of the project.
+For example, the number of wheelchair users could be one measure of wheelchair accessibility for a bus service.
+This would be an example of a user related criterion which could be measured throughout the life-cycle of a more accessible bus service.